 A coulis is a sauce made from pureed and strained fruit or vegetables.

-So the main difference between a compote and a coulis is that a compote has pieces of fruit or whole fruit where as a coulis has pureed fruit.
+So the main difference between a compote and a coulis is that a compote has pieces of fruit or whole fruit whereas a coulis has pureed fruit.

 Strawberries: use the freshest, ripest strawberries you can find.
 You can sometimes get 'jamming' strawberries more cheaply which are a little less pretty but would work fine in this recipe.
-You could also use frozen strawberries but its harder to tell if you're getting beautifully ripe strawberries so you made need to taste and add more sugar to make up for this if needed.
+You could also use frozen strawberries but it's harder to tell if you're getting beautifully ripe strawberries so you made need to taste and add more sugar to make up for this if needed.

-How to make strawberry compote (strawberry sauce)
+How to make strawberry compote (strawberry sauce) from scratch

 This makes a beautiful smooth glossy sauce with strawberry pieces.
 For a smoother sauce or to make strawberry coulis you can blitz the cooled sauce with an immersion blender.
 If you don't like seeds you could then strain the sauce.